paulgolter/blender-pipeline-integration/README.md

 >**_Tipp:_** This view is available in the Blender Outliner if you switch the display type to: **Blender File**

-If you want get in to detail on how a blend file is built on the C level read this [article](https://www.foro3d.com/f232/article-mystery-of-the-blend-77413.html) by [Jeroen Bakker](https://developer.blender.org/p/jbakker/).
+If you want get in to detail on how a .blend file is built on the C level read this [article](https://www.foro3d.com/f232/article-mystery-of-the-blend-77413.html) by [Jeroen Bakker](https://developer.blender.org/p/jbakker/).

 ### **Fake User**

 The concept of the `Fake User` is something that always leads to confusion for people that are new to Blender.

 As illustrated in the previous chapter, a `.blend` file contains datablocks.
 As soon as a datablock is referenced by something, it has a user.
-If you create a new material and assign it to one object, the material has `1` user, the object.
+If you create a new material and assign it to one object, the material has `1` user: the object.

 <img src="./res/images/blender_outliner_material_users.jpg" style="width:500px;"/>